thesachinmathew/ssss/README.md

 odingo
-**<b>📌 Daily Fact:</b>** September 1st is the day in 1970 that Attempted assassination of King Hussein of Jordan by Palestinian guerrillas, who attacked his motorcade.
+**<b>📌 Daily Fact:</b>** September 2nd is the day in 1752 that Great Britain adopts the Gregorian calendar, nearly two centuries later than most of Western Europe.